Skip to content

 For this test:

-1. we insert 2 new Cisco router (named C3 and C5, emulated by dynamips) in parrallel of existing R3 and R5.
+1. We insert two new Cisco routers (named C3 and C5, emulated by dynamips) in parallel with the existing R3 and R5.

-2. We modify R2 and R6 to uses the new C3 and C5 as default gateway
+2. We modify R2 and R6 to use the new C3 and C5 as their default gateways.

-Example if we are using the bhyve lab script (then on a FreeBSD hypervisor).
+Example assuming the bhyve lab script (on a FreeBSD hypervisor).

-First, need to found bridge interface used for the shared LAN (Internet):
+First, find the bridge interface used for the shared LAN (Internet):

 # ifconfig -a | egrep -B 1 'LAN_1$'